 You can use your left hand for counting, at the start of each round use a finger to keep track of how many you have done.

-Means Skull Shining. it is a breath that is similar to Bhastrika but a bit easier.
-You pump your lungs on the exhale and relax on the inhale (in bhastrika you pump both on the inhale and exhale).
-Do 30 blasts, then take a few recovery breaths and repeat for a total of three rounds.
+You begin by taking a deep inhale, then expel your breath forcefully through your nose using your abdominal muscles to pump your breath (much like a cough).
+You pump your abs abs on the exhale and relax on the inhale, so the inhale happens passively.
+Do 30 blasts, then take one recovery breath and repeat for a total of three rounds.

 Kapalabhati helps to clear your mind and calm your thoughts, reducing stress.